What is a Campaign in digital marketing?

 - Kids: hats, clothes

-Now, there are 4 campaigns that are divided by different audiences groups.
+Now, there are 4 campaigns that are divided into different audiences groups.
 It is now easy to track which Ad groups bring more traffic and are performing better.
-We can use the Demographics and other features in Google ad words to limit ads to only show to people at a certain age range.
+We can use the Demographics and other features in Google Adwords to limit ads to only show to people in a certain age range.

 Now, let’s take look what is the perfect campaign setting.

 - Men’s shirt: long sleeve, short sleeve, polo